-Virtual reality and robotics in neurosurgery—promise and challengesDecember 20th, 2012 in Surgery /
+Virtual reality and robotics in neurosurgery—promise and challengesDecember 20, 2012 in Medicine & Health / Surgery

 Robotic technologies have the potential to help neurosurgeons perform precise, technically demanding operations, together with virtual reality environments to help them navigate through the brain, according to a special supplement to Neurosurgery, official journal of the Congress of Neurological Surgeons.

 "Virtual Reality (VR) and robotics are two rapidly expanding fields with growing application within neurosurgery," according to an introductory article by Garnette Sutherland, MD.
 The 22 reviews, commentaries, and original studies in the special supplement provide an up-to-the-minute overview of "the benefits and ongoing challenges related to the latest incarnations of these technologies."